Kemar Reid: Helping Others Now and in the Future

 The Path to College

-Back in Jamaica, Reid had a friend that began his college career online and then completed his degree on-campus at Southern New Hampshire University.
+Back in Jamaica, Reid had a friend that began his college career online and then completed his degree on campus at Southern New Hampshire University.
 That put SNHU on the map for Reid, but he didn't take his college choice lightly.
 He did his homework before selecting a school.

 "I researched schools extensively," said Reid.
-He got opinions and read reviews but ultimately was swayed by SNHU's mission as a nonprofit and its regional accreditation.
+He got opinions and read reviews but ultimately was swayed by SNHU's mission as a nonprofit and its institutional accreditation.
 "Accreditation played a significant role in determining that SNHU was the school for me," he said.